frederic-perez/AmE-dictionary/data/dictionary.md

 __homie__ _Homies for life._
 __homophobic__
 __honcho__ _n_ :four::hammer: (honchos)
+__honest to Pete__ _idiom_ Honestly; truly; genuinely.
+An expression used to emphasize the veracity of one's statement, "Pete" here is a substitution of the word "God," so as to avoid potential blasphemy.
 __honest__ _adj_ :two::mute:[~~h~~onest]:hammer: _Syn_ straight, frank, ,blunt, sincere, up front
 __honeycomb__ _The legs had honeycomb aluminum shock absorbers to soften the landing._
 __honeypot__